How much does a Program Coordinator make?

 Prince George's County Public Schools

-Prince George's County Public Schools offers Program Coordinator roles in educational services.
-Employees work in schools throughout Prince George's County, Maryland.
+Prince George's County Public Schools provides Program Coordinator positions focused on educational programs.
+Employees can work in various schools throughout Prince George's County.

 -